hanjingo/doc/AI/cv.md

 ### Image Enhancement

+Image enhancement is the process of improving the quality and appearance of an image.
+It can be used to correct flaws or defects in an image or to simply make an image more visually appealing.

+#### Contrast Enhancement

+Improves the difference between dark and bright regions.
+Makes features more distinguishable in an image.

+#### Brightness Adjustment

+Modifies the overall lightness of the image.
+Achieved by adding or subtracting constant values to pixel intensities.
+Helps in making dark images clearer or reducing overexposure.

+#### Sharpening

+Enhances edges and fine details in an image.
+Makes features clearer and more defined.

+#### Endge Enchancement

+Highlights boundaries between objects or regions in an image.
+Helps in feature extraction and object detection.

+#### Color Enhancement

+Improves color balance, saturation or hue.
+Enhances visual appeal or clarifies features in colored images.

+#### Frequency Domain Enhancement

+Applies filters in the frequency domain to improve image quality.
+Can remove noise or enhance details based on frequency components.

 #### Histogram Equalization

 The histogram of a digital image, with intensity levels between 0 and (L-1), is a function $h(r_k) = n_k$, where $r_k$ is the $k$th intensity level and $n_k$ is the number of pixels in the image having that intensity level.
 We can also normalize the histogram by dividing it by the total number of pixels in the image.
 For an N x N image, we have the following definition of a normalized histogram function: